 If you have a job that requires you to work in an enclosed space, or if you study in a room with no windows, you may want to come up with ways that can liven up your place.
 Believe it or not, there are certain plants for office with no windows.
-These plants are perfect for busy individuals as it requires minimal supervision and maintenance.
+These plants are perfect for busy individuals as they require minimal supervision and maintenance.
 Let’s discuss each home plant briefly.

 Home Plants for Office with No Windows

 The most widely-known indoor plants that are loved by all are succulents.
 Some plants will last you a long time.
 There is no need to worry about keeping these plants alive as they will survive even after you forget to water them for a long time.

 In fact, these plants are too sensitive to light that maintaining their health will require you to minimize direct sunlight.
 However, unlike succulent plants, experts recommend you keep ZZ plants away from fluorescent light sources.
 These plants are easy to take care of, plus they help make your area look homier.

 You only need to water the sansevieria whenever the soil fully dries out and not a minute too soon.
 Otherwise, their roots will rot.
 These plants are perfect for any environment as they will survive either in areas with easy access to sunlight or a closed room, like your office.

-These are low-maintenance plants and are perfect as indoor plants as they are flexible to their environment.
+These are low-maintenance plants and are perfect for indoor plants as they are flexible to their environment.
 They can grow in either a low-light or a high-light climate making it more convenient to transfer them.
-They require minimal supervision and are perfect for new plant-parents.
+In addition, they require minimal supervision and are perfect for new plant parents.

 5. Calathea Makoyana

-The calathea makoyana is also known as a peacock plant.
+Calathea makoyana is also known as a peacock plant.
 These are plants that consist of vivid leaves that resemble a peacock’s tail, thus the name.
-Their leaves have various colors, including different green shades, and have a pattern similar to the peacock’s tails.
+Their leaves have various colors, including green shades and a pattern similar to the peacock’s tails.

 6. Peace Lily

 One of the least popular plants on our list is the peace lily.
 The peace lily is also known as the spathiphyllum.
-This plant consists of vibrant green leaves surrounding a single white leaf bract that looks like a lone flower that gives it an elegant look.
+This plant consists of vibrant green leaves surrounding a single white leaf bract that looks like a lone flower, giving it an elegant look.
 The actual flower in this plant is the yellow part in the middle that has a bristle-like figure.

 7. Maidenhair Fern

 Maidenhair ferns have unique features.
 Their leaves are smaller than other indoor plants that sprout in large numbers on a single branch/vine.
 Though this plant requires more attention than others, it still classifies as a great home office plant.
-You may need to filter your water before using it to water this plant as it is very sensitive.
+You may need to filter your water before watering this plant as it is very sensitive.

 8. Dumb Cane

 While it is an indoor plant, you should keep the dumb cane away from pets as its leaves are toxic when ingested.
 There are different kinds of dumb cane plants.
 Some require high-lit environments, and others the opposite, so make sure you know which one you are getting for your room/office before decorating.

 9. Cast Iron Plant

 While this plant is quite sturdy and does last a long time, the growing process will take some time.
-You may need to be patient with the growth results of this plant.
+Therefore, you may need to be patient with the growth results of this plant.
 Since the leaves are glossy, you will need to manually clean them to avoid getting an infection or letting fungus grow.
-Experts recommend that you keep this plant in areas with less exposure to light for longer life, making them perfect indoor plants for your office.
+Experts recommend that you keep these plants in areas with less exposure to light for longer life, making them perfect indoor plants for your office.

 The aglaonema is not an outdoor plant as it does not grow well under the sun.
-The aglaonema is an ideal indoor houseplant that is popular among plant-parents as it ranges from the colors dark green and silver to red.
-These color variations allow you to pick a plant that is more suitable to your style.
+Instead, the aglaonema is an ideal indoor houseplant popular among plant parents as it ranges from dark green and silver to red.
+These color variations allow you to pick a plant that is more suitable for your style.